 The area was a hunting reserve until fenced and populated by animals, was turned into a nature reserve for the pleasure of nobles and aristocrats.
 At the end of the seventeenth century, with Frederick II it began the organization of the garden, but only in 1740, Frederick II decided that the Tiergarten would become a public park.

 The transformations of the Tiergarten

-In 1949, the German government decided to intervene in the park by planting one million new trees, restoring trails, repairing and replacing the nineteenth-century statues.
-Since then, the Tiergarten is back to being the Berliners’ favorite "walk" among paths, gardens, flowered patios (legendary are the expanses of rhododendrons) and cafes hidden between.
+In 1949, the German government decided to intervene in the park by planting one million new trees, restoring trails, repairing, and replacing the nineteenth-century statues.
+Since then, the Tiergarten is back to being the Berliners’ favorite “walk” among paths, gardens, flowered patios (legendary are the expanses of rhododendrons), and cafes are hidden between.

 The Victory Column touches the “Wings of Desire”

 The Tiergarten is crossed from west to east by a large road that bears the name of date, that of June 17, in memory of the revolt of the 1953 East Berlin workers suffocated by the Soviet Union with the use of force.
 The Strasse des 17 Juni originates from the Brandenburg Gate and ends in a round, Grosser Stern (Big Star), from which branch 5 streets and at whose center stands the Victory Column (Siegessäule) built to celebrate the Prussian military victories of the late XIX century over Denmark, Austria, and France.

 Monument symbol of German military strength, a must-see for fans of films (in the Wenders film the two angels observe the lives of Berliners from the Statue of Victory) and emblem of the gay community of the city as the point of arrival of the annual Christopher Street Parade.